Renewable Fuel from MSW a Reality

 - A Material Resource Recovery Facility (MRRF), the anchor business in Marion’s new Eco-Industrial Park, is being built.

-The Fiberight Process : Virtual tour of the demonstration plant
+The Fiberight Process : Virtual tour of Lawrenceville, VA

 - “Waste” picked up by your garbage hauler, is delivered to the Marion MRRF at a cost competitive to landfill tip fees (and in some cases less).

-- The first sort removes really small materials (such as kitty litter, small rocks, dirt, etc.) and really large materials (cardboard, clean wood waste, electronics, large plastic toys, etc.)
+- The first sort removes really small materials (such as pet litter, small rocks, dirt, etc.) and really large materials (cardboard, clean wood waste, electronics, large plastic toys, etc.)

 - The remaining materials are conveyed to a state-of-the-art automated sorting system where they are sorted and separated for further processing and / or recycling: